LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     Networks within the shared environment lab can be made available to participant labs, making it possible for participants to connect to each other and/or to virtual machines within the shared environment.
 To enable Shared Class Environment for this lab profile, select one of the options from the drop-down menu; _Shared Environment_ or _Participant_.

-1. **Save/Cancel Options:**
+### Save/Cancel Options

 - **Allow User to Cancel Labs:** allows the user to cancel the lab at any point
 - **Allow user to Save labs:** allows the user to save the lab in it's current state and return at a later time.
 Note that saved labs are only saved for 48 hours.
 Users can extend the saved lab expiration by resuming the lab and saving again.
 Each save sets the timer back to 48 hours.
-After 48 hours has passed, the lab progress and components are discarded and cannot be recovered.
+After48 hours has passed, the lab progress and components are discarded and cannot be recovered.
-    - **Allow User to Extend Time Remaining:** Allows the user to extend the time remaining in the lab environment.
+- **Allow User to Disconnect from Lab Client:** Allows the user to disconnect from the lab client and leave the lab running.
+- **Automatically prompt user to extend time by `X` Minutes when `X` Minutes Remain:** automatically prompt the user to extend the lab time by a specified amount of time when a specified amount of time is remaining.
-    - **Auto-Save incomplete Labs:** Enables the lab to automatically save incomplete labs after a specified amount of time has passed.
+- **Auto-Save incomplete Labs:** Enables the lab to automatically save in complete labs after a specified amount of time has passed.
 - **Save/Cancel Labs When Last Console Sync Exceeds:** Amount of time given between console syncs, before the lab will automatically cancel or save.
 - **Save/Cancel labs when last Activity Exceeds:** Amount of time given of inactivity before the lab will automatically cancel or save.
+- **Notify User by Email `X` `Minutes` Before Lab Instance Expires:** notifies the user via email at a specified time before the lab instance expires.
 - **Activity Required to Enable Auto-Save:** Amount of active time in the lab given before the lab will automatically save.
 - **Minimum Time Given to Saved Labs:** Minimum amount of time that students will have on the lab timer, when they resume a lab.

-    - **Maximum Allowed Snapshots:** Maximum amount of [snapshots](/lod/snapshots.md) that are allowed
+- **Maximum Allowed Snapshots:** Maximum amount of [snapshots](/lodsnapshots.md) that are allowed
+- **Allow Setting Expiration Time:** allows the lab expiration timer to be extended from the lab client.

+    - **Allow only instructors to extend lab expiration:** only instructors will be able to extend the lab expiration timer.

+    - **Allow users to extend lab expiration:** instructors and students will be able to extend the lab expiration timer.

+### Instructions Source

-1. **GitHub Integration:** Allows you to integrate a GitHub repository into a lab and use that repository as the source of IDLx content for that lab.
-For more information, read [GitHub Integration](/guides/github-integration/github-integration.md).
+Lab on Demand allows you to set Azure DevOps (ADO) or GitHub as an instruction source, using an external ADO or GitHub repository into a lab and use that repository as the source of IDLx content for that lab.
+For more information, read [External Instruction Source](/lod/instruction-source.md).

+- **Instructions Source:** indicates the source of the instructions; GitHub or Azure DevOps.

+- **Repository:** the name of the external repository where the instructions are stored.

+- **Username:** the username of the external repository where the instructions are stored.

+- **Branch:** the branch of the external repository where the instructions are stored.

+- **Content File:** the name and file path of the content file.

+- **Last Sync Time:** the last time a sync was attempted or completed between Lab on Demand and the external instruction source.

+- **Last Sync Status:** the status of the last sync attempt.

+- **Last Import Size:** the size of the last import of instructions and percentage of maximum allowed size used.

+- **Configuration Complete:** indication if the external instruction source is configured on this lab profile.

+- **Enabled:** enables the external instruction source to supply instructions in the lab.

+### LTI (For LTI 1.1 and older only)

 1. **Launch URLs**: **LTI** (Learning Tools Interoperability) is a standard defined by the IMS Global Learning Consortium that allows learning systems to consume content provided by external tools or services.
 This standard enables rich integration between different learning services and platforms, combining their strengths to offer more value to students of those learning systems.
 For more information on Lab on Demand LTI integration, see our guide here: [LTI Guide](/guides/lti/lod-lti.md).